asraraljuhani/Coffee_Shop/README.md

 ## Key Dependencies

-- [Python 3.7](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) Python is an interpreted high-level general-purpose programming language.
+- [Python 3.7](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) is an interpreted high-level general-purpose programming language.

-- [Virtual Enviornment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
+- [Virtual Enviornment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.